 We recommend enabling this option because in most cases it is necessary for a security administrator to make further changes to security settings before the user account is fully ready for use.
 Additionally, if your system uses subsystems, any newly imported users will not be able to log in anyway, since the import does not assign users to a subsystem.

 General > Task Control

-General Job Variables Scheduling Rules Event Handlers Notification a Tasks Active Directory Import Job Results Task Details Source Directory Notification Preview Import Source Directory Omain Or O Server: MyDomain Credentials: O Use process credentials O Specify domain credentials User: Password:
+Job Variables Scheduling Rules Event Handlers Notification Tasks Active Directory Import Job Results

+Credentials:

-Never Enable Users
+User: Password: Viver Enable Users

 7. In the Groups to import section, click Add to select one or more groups to import.